-To take control of your life or exercise personal leadership is to take responsibility for yourself and for every area of your life.
+To take control of your life, or exercise personal leadership, is to take responsibility for yourself and every area of your life.

-of your own life.
-If you were to apply it to yourself, how would run your life?
-What kind of strategic planning would you do and how would
+would you run your life?
+What type of strategic planning would you

 As your own CEO, here are some ways in which you can take control of your life and exercise personal leadership: